Kodeclik Logo

-Best Scratch coding classes where kids have a ton of fun and build exciting projects and games!
+Best Scratch coding classes for kids to learn coding, have a ton of fun and build exciting projects and games!

 Kodeclik provides a range of options for learning Scratch.
 Our summer camps provide an exciting introduction to Scratch coding to whet your appetite.
 Our live online courses offered throughout the year get into scratch coding in depth.
 The first course spans the topics of coordinate systems, stamping, animation, loops, conditional statements, variables, event handling and message broadcasting.
 The second course dwelves into details of how Scratch games are built by showing students how to track and respond to sprites, mouse movements, keyboard presses, and how they can clone characters on demand.